For Principals, Directors, and Superintendents

 I led them from the inside.

-As a teacher, 76% of my students scored proficient or advanced on the California Standards Test, 26 points above the state average, at a Title I school serving 90 to 95% students of color and 75 to 80% low-income students.
+• In my first year teaching high school, 76% of my students scored proficient or advanced on the California Standards Test (CST), 26 points above the state average, at a Title I school serving 90 to 95% students of color

-I have helped charter schools earn approvals, renewals, and WASC accreditation.
+• Multiple charter approvals, renewals, and WASC accreditations

 Your Next Step